 What are the other costs that usually accompany a home loan?

 - Processing Charge – is the fee that lenders charge when you apply for a loan.

-- Pre-payment Penalty – is charged by banks/financial institutions when you pay back the loan amount before the agreed duration ends.
-This penalty could be 5% of the pre-paid amount.
+- Pre-payment Penalty – Banks/financial institutions charge interest when you repay a loan before the agreed-upon term expires.
+This penalty could be 5% of the amount pre-paid.

 - Commitment Fees – is levied by financial institutions in case the loan is not availed within a stipulated period of time even after it was processed and sanctioned.

 - Miscellaneous Costs – is charged by lenders as a documentation or consultant charge.